How You Can Become a Power Writer?

 Practice is the key.
 The more you write the easier it will become.

-When John first started writing, he worried, if he could write enough words to fill a novel.
+When John first started writing, he worried, if he might not be able to write enough words to fill a novel.
 He has now written four novels.

 He soon realized the quality of his writing was more important than the quantity.
 Quality is what power writing is all about.